There are numerous economic and community benefits associated with the proposed North Brunswick Transit Village, the following are the highlights:

 A North Brunswick Transit Village adheres to the core principles of Smart Growth, by planning a mixed-use community with walkable neighborhoods, mass transit accessibility, sustainable economic and social development, and preserved green open space.

 A North Brunswick Transit Village will significantly increase the municipal tax base and positively effect revenue flow for the Township of North Brunswick.
 This is known as a "positive ratable".

-Over the past seven years, the property taxes have increased over 50% in North Brunswick Township.
+Over the past, the property taxes have increased significantly in North Brunswick Township.
 The transit village will provide an opportunity to reverse this trend by generating a profitable new tax ratable for the Township.

 Limited Impact on Municipal Services

 The transit village is designed and will be operated to be a self-sustaining community and to maintain many maintenance services independently.
 This will mean that the transit village would have limited impact on municipal services.

 Minimal Affect on School Enrollment

 A recent study by Rutgers University, has found that Transit-Oriented Developments (TOD) do not result in large numbers of additional school age children, and in fact produce far fewer school age children than developments with larger, single-family homes.
 When school revenue is compared to school costs in the proposed North Brunswick Transit Village, the result is a very substantial revenue surplus.

 A transit village will afford local residents the access to greater employment opportunities outside North Brunswick via access by train and bus.
 Additionally, the mixed-use development will provide employment opportunities for area residents in its shops, restaurants, offices, hotel, and transportation center.
 It will be a unique and enjoyable work environment that will be easily accessible via mass transportation.

 Positive Impact of Housing near to NJ Transit train station